Yaacov Trope

-Yaacov Trope (b.
-June 17, 1945) is a social psychologist who studies cognitive, motivational, and social factors that enable perspective taking, and effects of emotions and desires on social judgment and decision making.
+Yaacov Trope (Hebrew: יעקב טרופ; born June 17, 1945) is a social psychologist who studies cognitive, motivational, and social factors that enable perspective taking, and effects of emotions and desires on social judgment and decision making.
 He is a Professor of Psychology at New York University.

 Trope won the 2016 Mentor Award from the Association for Psychological Science for his outstanding mentorship and support for psychology students.
 In 2015, he won the Career Contribution Award from the Society for Personality and Social Psychology and the Thomas M. Ostrom Award for Outstanding Contributions to Social Cognition.
 Trope is an elected member of the American Academy of Arts and Sciences.

 Biography

 Trope received his B.A degree in Psychology from Tel Aviv University in 1970.
 He attended graduate school at the University of Michigan where he obtained a M.A in 1972 and a Ph.D in Social Psychology in 1974.
 As a scholar from Israel, Trope received a Fulbright fellowship to conduct research with Eugene Bernstein at the University of Michigan from 1979–1980.

 Trope was a faculty member at the Hebrew University of Jerusalem from 1974 to 1989 before joining the faculty of New York University in 1990.
 From 1990–1998, Trope had a joint appointment as a Professor of Psychology at Tel Aviv University.